Gearset/gearset-integrations/README.md

 ## Getting Started

 To use any of the provided integration snippets:
+1. Assess the provided snippet (or linked repository) for your needs
-1. Clone this repository to your local environment.
+2. Clone this repository to your local environment
    ```bash
    git clone https://github.com/your-org/gearset-integrations.git
    ```
-2. Navigate to the directory of the desired integration.
+3. Navigate to the directory of the desired integration.
-3. Review the provided code, modify it as necessary for your specific use case, and ensure it meets any security and compliance requirements relevant to your organization.
+4. Review the provided code, modify it as necessary for your specific use case, and ensure it meets any security and compliance requirements relevant to your organization.

 ## Available Integrations